westonea252/KillerHomeLab/Exchange2013-1-Forest_2-DomainControllers_2-ADSites_2-Workstations/README.md

 - FS2VMSize.
 Enter a Valid VM Size based on which Region the VM is deployed.
 - EX2VMSize.
 Enter a Valid VM Size based on which Region the VM is deployed.
 - WK2VMSize.
 Enter a Valid VM Size based on which Region the VM is deployed.
-- Reverse Lookup1.
-Enter first 2 octets of your desired Address Space in Reverse (Example:  1.13)
-- Reverse Lookup2.
-Enter first 2 octets of your desired Address Space in Reverse (Example:  2.13)
-- Root CA Name.
-Enter a Name for your Root Certificate Authority
-- Issuing CA Name.
-Enter a Name for your Issuing Certificate Authority